Methicillin-resistant Staphylococcus aureus: Restricting antibiotic use

-Glycopeptides, cephalosporins, and in particular, quinolones are associated with an increased risk of colonisation of MRSA.
-Reducing use of antibiotic classes that promote MRSA colonisation, especially fluoroquinolones, is recommended in current guidelines.
+Glycopeptides, cephalosporins, and in particular, fluoroquinolones are associated with an increased risk of colonisation of MRSA.
+Reducing the use of antibiotic classes that promote MRSA colonisation, especially fluoroquinolones, is recommended in current guidelines.

 Public health considerations

 Mathematical models describe one way in which a loss of infection control can occur after measures for screening and isolation seem to be effective for years, as happened in the UK.
 In the "search and destroy" strategy that was employed by all UK hospitals until the mid-1990s, all hospitalized people with MRSA were immediately isolated, and all staff were screened for MRSA and were prevented from working until they had completed a course of eradication therapy that was proven to work.
 Loss of control occurs because colonised people are discharged back into the community and then readmitted; when the number of colonised people in the community reaches a certain threshold, the "search and destroy" strategy is overwhelmed.
 One of the few countries not to have been overwhelmed by MRSA is the Netherlands: an important part of the success of the Dutch strategy may have been to attempt eradication of carriage upon discharge from hospital.